wdoekes/mch2022-rust-esp32/README.rst

   You don't need to do this, since you already have this project checked out.

+- Later, it was converted to ``esp-idf-svc`` by generating a new template:

+  ``cargo generate esp-rs/esp-idf-template cargo``

+  The relevant changes were implemented.

+  Now we also need ``ldproxy``:

+  ``cargo install ldproxy``

+  Now the *debug* build builds to about 500K, instead of just 50K.
+So building is a bit slower, and flashing is ten times as slow.

+  And drawing to the screen is also *significantly* slower.
+We sleep 1000ms, but the logging shows 1250ms.
+So 250ms for screen redraw, instead of about 64ms for the esp-hal version.

 Now you can run ``make`` to build:

 .. code-block:: console